thehalvo/homeostasis/README.md

 #### Troubleshooting Demo Issues

-- If you get permission errors, make sure the demo script is executable with `chmod +x demo.sh`
+- If you get permission errors, make sure the demo script is executable with `chmod +x scripts/demo.sh`
 - If you get "command not found" errors, try running with `python3` explicitly
 - Ensure all dependencies are installed with `pip install -e ".[dev]"`
 - If you're using a Mac with Apple Silicon (M1/M2/M3), you might need to install additional dependencies: `pip install pytest-asyncio httpx`